Product

 Even when you're using Fergus properly, there are still gaps:

 The goal isn't to replace Fergus.
-It's to make Fergus work as well as you thought it would when you first signed up.
+WorkArc is the operations layer we run on top of your Fergus data to make it work as well as you always hoped it would.

 Getting Started